Minimal Knowledge

-on the Acupuncture
+Minimal Knowledge on the Acupuncture Meridian System

 The Acupuncture Meridian System is composed of:

-- 12 PRINCIPAL meridians, any of which is connected with the homonym internal organ and has its own points.
+- 12 PRINCIPAL (also called MAIN or REGULAR) meridians, any of which is connected with the homonym internal organ and has its own points.
 The 12 principal meridians and connected organs are distinguished in 6 yin (3 on the medial surface of the superior limb, and 3 on that of the inferior limb).
 Yin and yang are the two complementary terms of the famous theory of opposites (see here to get a sense of it).
 At least in regard to the anatomical organs, "yin" can be perfectly translated with full (liver, kidney, spleen...) and "yang" with empty (gall bladder, bladder, stomach...).
 Note that traditional Chinese Medicine has two different words for full organ (zang) and empty organ (fu), that occidental medical terminology does not possess.
 Any FULL principal organ-meridian is coupled with a EMPTY principal organ-meridian.
 In certain cases (for example liver-gall bladder and kidney-bladder) the coupling makes sense according to modern physiology, in other cases (stomach-spleen) it does not.
 In our opinion, this is because the coupling have been transported from the traditional medicine to modern medicine in a wrong manner.
 In this specific situation, what that ancient Chinese intended for spleen is partially identifiable with the endocrine pancreas.

 According to Chinese traditional physiology, and differently from the blood, which thanks to the hearth's pump is pushed contemporary toward all organs and directions, the qi covers the paths of the principal meridians one after the other, with a period of two fixed hours of maximum peak for each meridian, and two hours of minimum peak after 12 hours.
 As the principal meridians are 12, the cycle is completed in 24 hours.
-In the progression of qi's circulation, couples of full meridians (yin) alternate with couples of empty meridians (yang), as indicated in the table below:
+In the progression of Qi circulation, couples of full meridians (yin) alternate with couples of empty meridians (yang), as indicated in the table below:

 maximum